Island Hopping the Andaman Sea – Koh Lipe – Koh Bulon Leh – Koh Libong – Koh Jum

 Heavy rains and delayed travels to Koh Jum Island

 I arrived with a delay due to bad weather, it has been raining almost all day and I was even cold upon arriving.
 There was nothing to cover me with, I left my jacket in Nai Yang Beach!
 It was almost evening when I arrived so I just wanted to find something to eat not too far away.
-Opposite my accommodation, Koh Jum Hostel was a local area with only a few streets and I decided to have a look there first.
+Opposite my accommodation, Koh Jum Hostel (I earn a small commission on your purchase through this link to Booking, also if you use this link to book with Agoda) was a local area with only a few streets and I decided to have a look there first.
 I crossed the street and the first street to the left, I found such a good place to eat with the most lovely people!

 Yummy veggie food & lovely people on the island of Ko Jum!

 After my first meal there, I felt like a friend already and I have been back there every single day during the rest of my stay on Koh Jum.
 After my first dinner, the lady owning the place realised I was vegetarian and every day she already told me what she could make me the next day and every time it was something else and just delicious.

 Using Google Translate to communicate with new friends in Thailand